-The winningest coach in Georgia College soccer history, Hope Clark finished her sixth season at the helm of the Bobcat soccer program in 2015.
+The winningest coach in Georgia College soccer history, Hope Clark finished her seventh season at the helm of the Bobcat soccer program in 2016.
 Clark came to Milledgeville after three seasons as the head coach of the women’s soccer program at Auburn University Montgomery.

 Clark owns an 91-84-15 overall coaching record, including 56-62-11 at the helm for the Bobcats.
 She has been responsible for four 10-win seasons at Georgia College, the most for any coach in program history.

-In her six seasons, the Bobcats have put eight members on the All-Peach Belt Conference (PBC) Teams, including four All-Region honorees and the program’s second All-American and first PBC Player of the Year in Amanda Bartholomew.
+In her seven seasons, the Bobcats have put nine members on the All-Peach Belt Conference (PBC) Teams, including four All-Region honorees and the program’s second All-American and first PBC Player of the Year in Amanda Bartholomew.
 Ally Barys was named Academic All-American in 2015, and also took the Elite 15 Award for top GPA at the PBC Tournament.
-She has also coached 17 Peach Belt All-Academic Team members.
+Clark has also coached 29 Peach Belt All-Academic Team members.

-GC Soccer has earned a spot in the PBC Tournament in every season with Clark as coach, including the school’s lone PBC Championship game appearance in 2013, coming a penalty kick shootout away from playing in the NCAA Tournament for the second time in program history.
+GC Soccer made its lone PBC Championship game appearance with Clark as coach in 2013, coming a penalty kick shootout away from playing in the NCAA Tournament for the second time in program history.

 The 2015 season featured another 10-win affair at 10-8-2, with a 7-4 mark in Peach Belt play, a school record for PBC victories in a season.
 The Bobcats also earned hosting duties for a PBC Tournament Quarterfinal.
 Ragnheidur Bjarnadottir earned a spot on the NSCAA All-Southeast Region Third Team, the first midfielder to do so in Georgia College history.